JerBouma/FinanceToolkit/README.md

 > **Information Ratio**

-The Information Ratio (IR), also known as the Information Coefficient, is a financial metric that assesses the risk -adjusted performance of a portfolio or investment strategy relative to a benchmark index.
+The Information Ratio (IR), also known as the Information Coefficient, is a financial metric that assesses the risk-adjusted performance of a portfolio or investment strategy relative to a benchmark index.
 It quantifies how much excess return the portfolio generates for each unit of tracking error (volatility of tracking error).
 The Information Ratio is commonly used by portfolio managers, financial analysts, and investors to evaluate the skill of a portfolio manager in generating returns beyond what would be expected based on the risk taken.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_information_ratio).

 > **Compound Annual Growth Rate (CAGR)**